 California Title 24 Manufactured Homes

-This project aims to develop and prototype three all-electric manufactured homes that meet or exceed the state’s energy efficiency standards using a combination of envelope and mechanical technologies.
-The project is evaluating multiple envelope technologies and comparing the cost-effectiveness of on-site and factory installation of PV systems.
+This project developed and prototyped three all-electric manufactured homes that meet or exceed the state's energy efficiency standards using a combination of envelope and mechanical technologies.
+The project evaluated multiple envelope technologies and compared the cost-effectiveness of on-site and factory installation of PV systems.